flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 level abstractions.
 Imagine coding a shader that draws characters of a given font on the screen.😱

-Now let's remember the example with the grid in the beginning of the article.
+Now let's remember the example with the grid at the beginning of the article.
 Some use cases, like in that example, are plain impossible with high-level abstractions.
 Until API vendors consider a use case like that common enough, there's no way we can implement it.
-At the same time it's not hard to make it using a high-control low-level API like OpenGL.
+At the same time, it's not hard to make it using a high-control low-level API like OpenGL.

 We're slowly approaching the topic of API design.
-What are our options as a system designer when we face these kind of tradeoffs?
+What are our options as a system designer when we face these kinds of tradeoffs?
 One obvious choice would be to prioritise one part of the equation over the other.

 ## #UseThePlatform